Midushii/Era5-Evaporation-Duct-Prediction-Analysis/README.md

 ### License

-This repository is currently being prepared for public research release.
-Licensing information will be provided with the release.
+This project is licensed under the MIT License.
+You are free to use, modify, and distribute the code, subject to the terms of the license.

+See the LICENSE file for the full license text.

 For further information, please contact [midushi.maheswari@gmail.com]